hollyperley23/yt2009-wii/readme.md

   This may be hard for some I can try to help, my discord tag is pnj3.0.

+  # windows users

+    I will make a guide later down the road after the Linux guide.

 ## setup
 ### if you prefer using docker rather than installing directly, go [here](docker.md) for setup instructions instead